arvidn/libtorrent/docs/features.rst

 * supports gzipped tracker-responses
 * can limit the upload and download bandwidth usage and the maximum number of unchoked peers
-* implements fair trade.
-User settable trade-ratio, must at least be 1:1, but one can choose to trade 1 for 2 or any other ratio that isn't unfair to the other party.
 * possibility to limit the number of connections.
 * delays have messages if there's no other outgoing traffic to the peer, and doesn't send have messages to peers that already has the piece.
 This saves